haskellfoundation/error-message-index/CONTRIBUTING.md

 disk using Hakyll.
 From these files, descriptions of the message are generated, as well as examples of how to handle them.

-Inside the top level of the site source, there is a `messages` directory.
-Within `messages`, each subdirectory represents a message whose name is the message code.
-This subdirectory contains a file `index.md` that describes the message.
-Additionally, subdirectories of the message directory may represent examples - each example contains a file `index.md` as well as a number of Haskell, Cabal, or YAML files that represent the example.

 A message with ID `GHC-123` and two examples might have the following structure: